 To help fill in those gaps you can add pine floral picks, this is my favorite.
 There are so many beautiful ones out there now.
 If you don’t have a flocked tree then using pine picks that have flocking to them will give you a gentle flocked look to your tree.

 Using picks will also give the tree more dimension as well as make it look fuller.
-Just push those pick into the tree wherever there may be a gap.
+Just push those picks into the tree wherever there may be a gap.
 Working in a diamond shape around the tree to add the picks evenly to the tree.
 The picks will set nicely on lower branches without being secured.

 Another tip would be to add larger ornaments to fill these gaps.
-I like to add multiple sized ornaments in all different shapes to my trees.
+I like to add multiple-sized ornaments in all different shapes to my trees.
 I also like to stuff my trees with a lot of ornaments.
 This helps to get that professional look to my trees.

 Christmas tree decorations don’t have to be ornaments.
 Get clever and use items that you have, say you have a Santa you like.
 Go ahead and add him in by securing him to the tree using pipe cleaners or floral wire.
 I have seen trees where larger lanterns are used in the tree as a focal point.
 Working in a diamond pattern around the tree will help in making sure the tree is fully covered with ornaments.